 The BDTC Curriculum represents the culmination of Diane Jarmolow’s 40 years in the ballroom dance industry.
 Diane founded the renowned Metronome Ballroom and the Ballroom Dance Teachers College, is a National Examiner for DVIDA®, a DanceSport Adjudicator, author of Teach Like a Pro and co-author of Move Like a Champion, created and revised numerous DVIDA® manuals and developed the professional testing system for DVIDA®.
 You may also know her from the Dance Vision Dance Camps where she led studio management seminars and ran the “Get Certified!” programs.
 Still, Diane feels this is her greatest accomplishment to date — the development of the Ballroom Dance Teachers College Curriculum.

 The Curriculum is based on a 16-month rotating perpetual schedule.
 There are four sections, each 4 months long.
 They can be taught in any order and trainees may enroll at the beginning of any section.
 This means you will continue to gain new trainees even as other trainees graduate.

 A sample schedule is below.

 Each Section covers four dances (Nightclub covers 5 dances).
-Two dances are covered per month, half the syllabus for each.
-Trainees learn the easier figures at the beginning of the Section, then return to review the earlier figures before learning the second half, more challenging part, of the syllabus.
-A sample for the Smooth Section is below:
+Two dances are covered per month, half the Syllabus for each.
+Trainees learn the easier figures at the beginning of the Section, then return to review the earlier figures before learning the second half, more challenging part, of the Syllabus.
+A sample schedule for the Smooth Section is below:

 We recommend that classes be held twice a week, in the evenings, to allow working people to attend.
-You may also choose to run two Sections at a time (four classes per week) – i.e. Smooth and Rhythm 2.
+You may also choose to run two Sections at a time (four classes per week) – i.e. Smooth and Rhythm 1.
 This allows trainees to complete the course more quickly.
-For those who are highly motivated, a 4-month intensive course is possible (details are included in the Business Kit of the Curriculum).
+For those who are highly motivated, a 4-month intensive course is possible.
+Details are included in the Business Kit of the Curriculum.